 - Do you as a parent get involved in your son or daughter’s romantic relationships?

 - What are the most prevalent cultural messages and patterns you are seeing impacting today’s teens?

 - What is the role/place for sex education today?

 - What prevention strategies are effective and being employed today?

-Once the student completes the interviews, he or she will write a 12-page summary (not counting Title Page and References) in current APA style, comparing and contrasting the experiences and observations of both interviewees.
+Once the student completes the interviews, he or she will write a 12-page summary (not counting Title Page and References) in current Turabian style, comparing and contrasting the experiences and observations of both interviewees.
 What, if any, are common themes, patterns, challenges, and experiences?